only4sim/ZoKrates-DevEase/README.md

 - [Pedersen Commitment Library](https://youtu.be/8kZHOQtp1Ck)

-Join us on this transformative journey as we empower developers to unlock the full potential of zero-knowledge proof, fostering privacy, security, and trust on the Moonbeam network.
+Join us on this transformative journey as we empower developers to unlock the full potential of zero-knowledge proof, fostering privacy, security, and trust on the blockchain.

 *Notes: This project is based on ZoKrates and ZK-DTP.
 We also maintain a [Buidl at Dorahacks](https://dorahacks.io/buidl/7000)*